Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating

-In the case of the Earth, for which ample observations and modeling studies exist, it is well known that temperature profiles resulting from heating at different pressure levels lead to different large-scale dynamics.
-This is due to, inter alia, thermal--mechanical forcing of lateral motion and entrainment/detrainment; see, e.g., Refs.~\cite{Schumacheretal2004,Neggers2007,ZhangSong09,Zhao2014}, and references therein.
-Likewise, the equilibrium temperature distribution $T_e(p,t)$ is a key factor that governs the large-scale dynamics of exoplanet atmospheres; here $p$ is pressure, and $T_e$ is generally dependent on time~$t$, as indicated.
-Under 1:1 spin--orbit synchronization, a permanent dayside and nightside on the planet is expected in the absence of atmospheric motion---especially at low $p$-levels.
+In the case of the Earth, for which ample observations and modeling studies exist, it is well known that temperature profiles resulting from heating at different pressure levels (depths) lead to different large-scale dynamics.
+This is due to, inter alia, thermal--mechanical forcing of lateral motion and entrainment/detrainment; see, e.g., \cite{Schumacheretal2004,Neggers2007,ZhangSong09,Zhao2014}, and references therein.
+Likewise, the equilibrium temperature distribution $T_e(\lambda,\phi,p,t)$ is a key factor that governs the large-scale dynamics on exoplanets; here $\lambda$, $\phi$, $p$ are the longitude, latitude, and pressure, respectively; and, $T_e$ is generally dependent on time~$t$, as indicated.
+Under 1:1 spin--orbit synchronization, in the absence of atmospheric motion, a permanent dayside and nightside is expected on the planet---especially at low $p$-levels.
 However, dynamics can subvert this expectation \cite{Choetal03,Choetal08,ThraCho10,WatCho10,Choetal15,Choetal21,SkinCho22,Komaceketal22}.
-With deep heating, heavier masses of atmospheric fluid can be energized because of stratification \cite{Choetal03} and stronger upwardly-propagating internal gravity waves are excited \cite{WatCho10}.
-Both mechanisms can smooth, or even reverse, the dayside--nightside temperature gradient.
+For example, with deep heating, heavier masses of atmospheric fluid can be energized because of stratification \cite{Choetal03} and stronger upwardly-propagating internal gravity waves are excited \cite{WatCho10}.
+Both mechanisms can smooth, or even reverse, the dayside--nightside temperature gradient via advection and wave--mean flow interaction.
+In this way, dynamics is crucial in configuring the temperature field, in both space and time---and ultimately what is observed.